Stages 61-63 of 109, days 84-86 of 142

 Wytze, Miranda and I had gone in together on six bottles of excellent Malbec, and we donated four of them to the party.
 Miranda talked the crew out of a huge number of olives, and then more and more food was found.

 We snacked until 7:30 then walked into town which took until 8, when restaurants open.
 We headed to one that was recommended and ended up with a dozen people.
 I had a 1L beer and a giant pizza and it was great.
-Ice-cream for those that left space after, then shopping at a mini-mart for breakfast.
+Ice cream for those that left space after, then shopping at a mini-mart for breakfast.
 We took a taxi back, arriving before 10.
-Then a nice call with Grace and our old friends Andy and Irene at home, and time for bed!
+Then a nice call with my old friends Andy and Irene at home, and time for bed!